 I’m Itamar Shatz, and I’m currently a PhD candidate at Cambridge University.
 In my research, I use large-scale datasets to study how learners’ native language influences their acquisition of a foreign language.
 I also organize the Second Language Acquisition and Learner Corpus Research seminar, and teach a graduate course on Quantitative Methods for Analysing Language Data.

-In addition to my research, I’m also a writer and science communicator.
+In addition to being a researcher, I’m also a writer and a science communicator.
 Most notably, I author two popular sites: Effectiviology, which is dedicated to psychology and philosophy that have practical applications, and Solving Procrastination, which is dedicated to information about procrastination and how to overcome it.
-I’ve also published my writing in other places, such as The Learning Scientists, The Decision Lab, and the British Psychological Society’s Research Digest.
-The main goal of my writing is to make research findings more accessible to people, so they can use those findings to understand the world better and improve their lives.
+I’ve also written for other publications, such as The Learning Scientists, The Decision Lab, and the British Psychological Society’s Research Digest.
+My goal in writing is to help people understand themselves and the world better, so they can improve their lives in various ways.